-I have been asked many times what is a nutrition consultant and how is said practitioner different from a dietitian or nutritionist.
+I have been asked many times what is a nutritional consultant and how is said practitioner different from a dietitian or nutritionist.
 While dietitians may call themselves nutritionists, this is new in Alberta.
 With a current Alberta Health Act amendment, holistic nutritional consultants can no longer refer to themselves as nutritionists.
 “Nutritionist” is an unregulated term in Canada (and the United States).
 However, the Alberta College of Dietitians have taken ownership to the word “nutritionist.”

 A nutrition consultant with the designation of R.H.N.C. or C.H.N.C., (stands for R.H.N.
 Registered Holistic Nutritional Consultant™ in the Atlantic Provinces or C.H.N.C.
 Holistic Nutritional Consultant™ in Alberta as of September 2016) is professionally trained in natural nutrition and supportive lifestyle choices at the Canadian School of Natural Nutrition (CSNN) locations across Canada.
 A holistic nutritional consultant’s main functions are to educate individuals and groups that whole nutrient-dense foods can bring improved health, peace of mind and enjoyment of life.
 A CSNN graduate has taken 1-2 years of natural nutrition courses that support the practitioner to created individualized whole foods, lifestyle, and supplement plans.
 These individualized plans empower clients to achieve their optimal health goals and live a fuller life.
 Holistic Nutritional Consultants guide their clients through the maze of nutritional information bombarding them from all sources of media from books to television to magazines to the Internet.
 Ultimately, a holistic nutrition consultant works with his/her clients to identify and correct nutritional deficiencies that have created identifiable symptoms.
 Good nutrition is a tool to create improved immunity and overall good health and well-being.